-A compliance report is a formal letter written by the trade mark examiner who has assessed your application and concludes that it doesn't comply fully with the Trade Marks Act 2002 (the Act).
-It details the parts of your application that don't comply with the Act.
+A compliance report is a formal letter written by the examiner who has assessed your trade mark application.
+The compliance report will advise that your application doesn’t fully comply with the Trade Marks Act 2002 (“the Act”), and will outline the issues the examiner has identified.

-You have the opportunity to respond to any of the issues raised within 12 months from the date your application was filed.
-The deadline for response will be noted at the bottom of the report.
+You will be given the opportunity to respond to the issues mentioned in the compliance report within a set timeframe.
+The deadline for response will be indicated in the report.

 How to respond

-If you disagree with any of the issues raised in the report, or if there are circumstances we’re unaware of that may help overcome any issue raised, we encourage you to respond with the reasons why the mark should be reconsidered.
+If you disagree with any of the issues raised in the compliance report, or if there are circumstances we’re unaware of that may help overcome any issue, we encourage you to respond with the reasons why your application should be reconsidered.

 To view and respond to the compliance report:

 This allows you to request an extension of time to comply with any request.
-This is granted at the Commissioner’s discretion.
+Extensions of time are granted at the Commissioner’s discretion.

-- When you submit a request for an amendment or to change goods and services specifications, choose to Complete task later or Complete task now.
+4. When you submit a request for an amendment or to change the goods and services specifications, choose to Complete task later or Complete task now.
 Make sure you’ve responded to all objections raised in your compliance report before selecting Complete task now.

 Note: If you request any changes to client details on your case, you will still be required to respond to the compliance report task in your inbox.